 “What you did was intrusive.”

 “You’re very welcome.”
 Setting aside the narrow metal spatula, Volkow picked up a prepared icing bag and twisted the end closed.
-“And now I’ll demonstrate how to pipe simple yet professional design with a size 18 star tip—.”
+“And now I’ll demonstrate how to pipe a simple yet professional looking design with a size 18 star tip—.”
 Having glanced aside at Eric, he stopped and stared.

 Did he forget something?
 The cake looked fine as far as Eric could tell.
 “What’s wrong?”

 “You know, don’t you.”